EAS Student and Family Expenses

 The Adventure Education, Community Stewardship, and extended learning programs offered at EAS require funding beyond the per pupil allotment provided by Lake Washington School District and Washington State.
 Funding for these programs involves commitment of EAS staff, the PTO, and families of EAS students.

 - EAS Family Contribution: EAS family contributions support the extended learning programs unique to EAS (Adventure Education, Community Stewardship Projects, and Wednesday Electives).
 As a school community, we are committed to no school-sponsored fundraising programs.
+Individual families are asked to make an annual minimum contribution of $200 per child per year to EAS PTO in lieu of all other fundraisers.

 - EAS PTO Membership: An annual $25 membership fee per family covers operating costs of the PTO.
 Families are encouraged to join the EAS PTO.